AnonymousAAArdvark/qi/README.md

 - Qi is <ins>light</ins>.
 With less than 5000 lines of code, the entire project could be read in a day.
 Although the code is short, everything is well-formatted and easy to understand.
-The final executable is only about 140 kb in size, allowing you to run it on nearly any unix device imaginable.
+The final executable is only about 140 kb in size, allowing you to run it on nearly any device imaginable.

 - Qi is <ins>object-oriented</ins>.
 Placing classes front and center, [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) provides a clear modular structure that is significantly better at handling complexity than functional programming though concepts such as [abstraction](https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)) and [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).